Theinfection91/FlawsFightNight/FlawsFightNightDoc.md

 ### End Tournament (`/tournament end`)

 **Description**:
 Attempt to end the tournament if all conditions are met.
-Currently for Round Robin a tournament will only be able to end once the last match of the last round has been reported.
+Currently for Normal Round Robin a tournament will only be able to end once the last match of the last round has been reported, for Open Round Robin all matches must be reported before attemping to end.
 Only then will this command work correctly.
 This too will load the modal confirmation system I designed and ask for the case sensitive input of the tournament ID to end.

+For a Ladder tournament, it may be ended at anytime.

 **Usage**
 ```csharp